igtumt/Github_Achievements/README.md

 Repository name Github_Test and select add a README file then click create repository.

-Then settings -> Collaborators -> Add people -> write my email igt001@hotmail.com -> select a collabrorator above.
+Then settings -> Collaborators -> Add people -> write my name igtumt -> select a collabrorator above.

 Go your repo and click pen icon and put a dot (.) then select create a new branch for this commit and start a pull request -> propose changes.